scripting/feedlandInstall/docs/setup.md

 The location must be accessible via HTTP.

+The config values for S3 storage are: urlForFeeds, s3PathForFeeds, s3LikesPath.

 ### Set up an Amazon SES account (optional)

 We use <a href="https://aws.amazon.com/ses/">SES</a> to send mail.
 At some point we will probably expand the options here.